Discovering Graph Generating Dependencies for Property Graph Profiling: GGDMiner Framework

 \subsubsection{Candidate Index}

-The candidate index has mainly two data structures: (1) a set $C$ of candidates that will serve as the source of the extracted GGDs and, (2) a graph-based index in which each node refers to a lattice node and each edge is how similar theses nodes are according to the similarity measure $\Delta$.
+The candidate index is composed of two data structures: (1) a set $C$ of candidates that will serve as the source of the extracted GGDs and (2) an approximate $k$-NN graph~\cite{nndescent} in which each node represents a lattice node and the edges connect to the $k$ most similar nodes according to the similarity measure $\Delta$.

-The goal of this index is twofold:(1) find the candidates that will be the source side of the extracted GGDs such that this set maximizes coverage and, (2) to find interesting target candidates that can be paired to such sources and minimize the verification of pairs of candidates that will probably not aggregate information to our final GGD set.
+The goal of this index is twofold:(1) to find the candidates that will be the source side of the extracted GGDs such that this set maximizes coverage and (2) to find target candidates that can be paired to the selected sources and minimize the verification of pairs of candidates.
+The target candidates are chosen according to how dissimilar they are to the source, the intuition behind this idea is that a very similar source and target might be trivial and not as interesting as a GGD in which the source and target have a certain degree of dissimilarity.

 We use a greedy-based approach to select the set of source candidates that maximizes the coverage.
-Whenever a new candidate $\{Q_l, \phi_l, E\}$ is added to the index (line 9 and line 17 of Algorithm \ref{algo:latticeConstruction}) we verify if this newly added candidate can increase the coverage of the current set.
-If it can increase, we verify if there is a subset $S$ of $C$ in which $\{S\} \cup \{Q_l, \phi_l, E)\}$ has the same coverage as $\{C\} \cup \{(Q_l, \phi_l, E)\}$, if there is then $\{S\} \cup \{Q_l, \phi_l, E)\}$ is the new set $C$.
-If there is not, then $\{(Q_l, \phi_l, E)\}$ is added to $C$.
-We calculate coverage by retrieving the matching nodes and edges of each candidate answer graph, and there is no need to revisit the input graph $G$.
+Whenever a new candidate $\{Q_l, \phi_l, E\}$ is added to the index (line 9 of Algorithm \ref{algo:verticalExpansion}), we verify if this newly added candidate can increase the coverage of the current set.
+If it can increase, we verify if there is a subset $S$ of $C$ in which $\{S\} \cup \{Q_l, \phi_l, E)\}$ has the same coverage as $\{C\} \cup \{(Q_l, \phi_l, E)\}$.
+If yes, then $\{S\} \cup \{Q_l, \phi_l, E)\}$ is the new set $C$, otherwise, $\{(Q_l, \phi_l, E)\}$ is added to $C$.
+The coverage of a set of GGDs is calculated using the candidate answer graph $E$, and there is no need to revisit the input graph.

-The similarity between the candidates is what defines how interesting a possible target candidate is or not.
-Suppose \Cref{fig:ggdExample}(a) and (b) have the same confidence value, in GGD1 source and target are very similar with just one edge difference.
-Compared to GGD1, GGD2 aggregates more information about the graph $G$ as it is about two different contexts of information in the graph $G$, thus GGD2 also aggregates information between the attributes of its graph patterns.